Decades in Volleyball

 Building Winning Programs

 Giufre has been just as successful at New Paltz.
-He has amassed a career record of 399-175 in his 15 seasons and was the SUNYAC Coach of the Year in 2004, 2006, 2009, and 2014).
-Giufre's teams have made five trips to the NCAA National Championships, finishing as high as fifth in 2008.
+He has amassed a career record of 461-210 in his 18 seasons and was the SUNYAC Coach of the Year in 2004, 2006, 2009, 2014, and 2018.
+Giufre's teams have made six trips to the NCAA National Championships, finishing as high as fifth in 2008.

 The Clash of 2008

 To say that there have been some spirited matches between the three of us would be an understatement.
 In head-to-head meetings, Giufre currently boasts a winning record against Braun.
 Braun has the edge over me, and I hold a slight lead over Giufre.